 In this paper, we propose \textbf{P}rogressive \textbf{M}ixed-Precision \textbf{KV} Cache \textbf{Q}uantization (\textbf{\methodabbr{}}) to address the above two issues respectively.
-(1) To reduce cumulative error, we aim to fully utilize the memory budget of the target hardware with two strategies.
+(1) To reduce cumulative error, we aim to fully utilize the memory budget of the target hardware through two strategies.
 On the one hand, we propose to quantize the KV Cache progressively.
-For example, to achieve extremely low-bit quantization, such as 2-bit, instead of directly quantizing KV Cache to 2-bit in each decoding step, we first store KV Cache using 16-bit data, and then gradually reduce the bit-width to 2-bit through shifting operations after the memory resource is fully occupied.
-On the other hand, we propose a block-wise memory allocation technique to allocate a higher bit-width for those more sensitive blocks.
-Specifically, we formalize the bit-width allocation task as an Integer Programming Problem, which can be effectively solved by existing solvers with negligible latency.
+For example, to achieve extremely low-bit quantization, such as 2-bit, instead of directly quantizing KV Cache to 2-bit at each decoding step, we initially store KV Cache in 16-bit format and then gradually reduce the bit-width to 2-bit through shifting operations once the memory resource is fully occupied.
+On the other hand, we propose a block-wise memory allocation technique to allocate higher bit-widths for more sensitive blocks.
+Specifically, we formalize the bit-width allocation task as an Integer Programming problem, which can be effectively solved by existing solvers with negligible latency.
 (2) To increase the effective calibration length without introducing additional computational or memory overhead, we retain the use of short-context data during calibration to maintain low resource consumption.
-Furthermore, we propose leveraging positional interpolation~\cite{pi} to embed long-context positional information into short-context data, thereby enabling accurate estimation of the data distribution for long sequences.
+Furthermore, we propose leveraging positional interpolation~\cite{pi} to embed long-context positional information into short-context data, thereby enabling a more accurate estimation of the data distribution for long sequences.

-To sum up, the proposed \methodabbr{} mainly contains the following contributions: \begin{itemize} \item We design progressive quantization and block-wise memory allocation techniques tailored for long-CoT scenarios to fully utilize the memory budget of the target hardware and effectively reduce the cumulative quantization error. \item We propose to use short-context calibration data with positional interpolation to increase the effective calibration length without introducing additional computational or memory overhead. \item Extensive experiments on long-CoT LLMs, ranging from 7B to 70B, show that the proposed \methodabbr{} achieves up to 8\% accuracy improvement over SOTA baselines on reasoning benchmarks under 4-bit/2-bit KV Cache quantization settings. \end{itemize}
+To sum up, the proposed \methodabbr{} mainly contains the following contributions: \begin{itemize} \item We design progressive quantization and block-wise memory allocation techniques tailored for long-CoT scenarios to fully utilize the memory budget of the target hardware and effectively reduce cumulative quantization error. \item We propose to use short-context calibration data with positional interpolation to increase the effective length without incurring additional computational or memory overhead. \item Extensive experiments on long-CoT LLMs, ranging from 7B to 70B, show that the proposed \methodabbr{} achieves up to 8\% accuracy improvement over SOTA baselines on reasoning benchmarks under 4-bit/2-bit KV Cache quantization settings, while delivering a 2.73–5.18$\times$ throughput improvement over the 16-bit model. \end{itemize}